marckassay/AIT/README.md

 ## About

 This is an Ionic 4 project that is intended to target Android mobile devices.
 The view framework of choice is Angular 7, which uses RxJS 6.
-AiT leverages all 3 of these frameworks heavily.
+AIT leverages all 3 of these frameworks heavily.

 In an addition to those frameworks, I have also developed: a couple of JS modules, a TypeScript typing file and an ionic-native plugin.
 Below are those contributions:

-- [`sots`](https://github.com/marckassay/sots) - AiT's timer component is powered by this JS module.
+- [`sots`](https://github.com/marckassay/sots) - AIT's timer component is powered by this JS module.
 Developed in TypeScript, utilizing RxJS 5.

 - [`spypkg`](https://github.com/marckassay/spypkg) - this was developed out of slight annoyance of having a specific package manager installed.
 As of now, this is still used and effective.
 Although, an unexpected change from Cordova can break this modules objective.

-- [`audio-management`](https://github.com/ionic-team/ionic-native/tree/master/src/%40ionic-native/plugins/audio-management) - AiT's manages audio mode and volume level for the device via a Cordova plugin developed by [clovelCed](https://github.com/clovelCed).
-With this plugin I created an ionic-native plugin to be integrated into AiT.
+- [`audio-management`](https://github.com/ionic-team/ionic-native/tree/master/src/%40ionic-native/plugins/audio-management) - AIT's manages audio mode and volume level for the device via a Cordova plugin developed by [clovelCed](https://github.com/clovelCed).
+With this plugin I created an ionic-native plugin to be integrated into AIT.

 - [`ionic-native-dev-util`](https://github.com/marckassay/ionic-native-dev-util) - to assist in developing ionic-native plugins.